RasterCrow/Boxoffice_Italia/README-EN.md

   <img height="400" src="https://i.imgur.com/V4BOjFa.jpg" />
 </p>

-Source code of BoxOffice Italia, WebApp that I developed to facilitate the viewing of the box office earnings of movies coming out in Italian cinemas.
+Source code of BoxOffice Italia, WebApp that I developed to make make it eassier to checek the box office earnings of movies coming out in Italian cinemas.

-The WebApp was made for private use only, but it's possible to use a demo version at [boxoffice.rastercrow.me] (https://boxoffice.rastercrow.me/).
+The Webapp was made for private use only, but i'm working on a demo version.

 # Structure
 The client side of BoxOffice Italia has been developed in React Framework, hosted on Firebase Hosting.

 On the server side BoxOffice Italia was developed with Express, hosted on Heroku.

-BoxOffice data is made with MongoDB NOSQL DB, later hosted on MongoDB Atlas.
+BoxOffice data is saved with MongoDB, hosted on MongoDB Atlas.

 Data retrieval is handled through a script hosted on AWS Lambda, scheduled with AWS Event Bridge to run daily.